Blyzz616/dashboard/README.md

 - [ ] Include stuff from Home Assistant?
 - [ ] Include stuff from Klipper?
 (3d Printer)
 - [ ] Include Network Monitoring SNMP/SIEM events?

+Why is it ever time I mark something as complete, I add at least 2 more items?

 Damn, I got a lot to do on this!